cs4241-19a/a2-shortstack/README.md

 All users are displayed in a table that constantly updates.
 Users can be modified or removed once added.
 I used CSS Grid for positioning.

 I wanted to mention that my site seems to not validate because of the use of semantic markup tags.
 When I replace them all with divs it validates fine, but I decided to change them back for the sake of clarity.
 I hope that's alright.
-Additionally, one div still remains because the button it's wrapping wouldn't center without it.
-Very strange.

 ## Technical Achievements
 - **Single Page App Combining Form and Server Data**: I organized the user data in a dynamic table that is updated every 10 seconds or whenever a request is made to the server to update the data.